Haishi2016/Project-Santa-Cruz-Preview/user-guides/secured_locker/provision-a-secured-locker.md

 A secured AI model locker relies on a number of Azure resources to operate (please see [server topology](server-topology.md) for more details).
 To provision your server instance on Azure, follow the steps outlined below.

 ## Step 1.
-Provision SantaCruz AI/ML model and sensor data protection solution (TODO: change azuredeploy.json file location to the official path)
+Provision Azure Percept AI/ML model and sensor data protection solution (TODO: change azuredeploy.json file location to the official path)

-1. Press this button to deploy the SantaCruz AI/ML model and sensor data protection solution to your Azure public cloud:
+1. Press this button to deploy the Azure Percept AI/ML model and sensor data protection solution to your Azure public cloud:

     [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FJiaBaoxi%2FPublicShare%2Fmaster%2Fazuredeploy.json)